qchenevier/MBA_memoire/doc/reaction_organization.md

 The ability to transfer technical debt emerged in our analysis as an important contingency.
 We observed that firms could sometimes shift the burden of their technical debt to their customers.
 For example, customers who are faced with high switching costs may be forced to bear the costs of incompatibility between releases of a vendor's product [@Woodard2013].

-##### Integration & Decentralization: think global, act local
+##### IT centralization & Employee decentralization: think global, act local

-Speed of Digital Business Strategy: time takes on a more central role in digital business settings [@Bharadwaj2013].

-The paradigm is **not displacement and replacement**, but **connectivity and recombination**  [@Iansiti2014]

-Digitalization involves a fascinating (yet partial) inversion of information flows and decision chains.
-Classic hierarchical organizations are based on information flowing bottom-up and decisions being taken at the top, whereas the new paradigm of learning oraganization means more information flowing top-down and decisions being taken at th bottom of the organization.
+Beware of the assumption:
+**Working as an integrated company will slow us down and stifle innovation.** Pre-digital wisdom held that centralized companies, while slower to innovate, can be more efficient [and] argued that decentralized companies can be more responsive to local markets.
+This kind of mind-set forced managers to choose between two suboptimal structures.
+One of the paradoxes of digital technology is that standardization can actually lead to increased agility.
+Smart mobile devices, collaboration platforms and big data analytics wire organizations differently.
+Decentralized companies can have integration where it counts.
+Integrated systems and centralized processes offer benefits that go beyond efficiency and quality improvement and can also be useful platforms for innovation [@WESTERMAN2015].

-- **Digital globalization:** Transforming from multi-national to truly global operations with integrated information to gain global synergies while remaining locally responsive.
+**Digital globalization:** Transforming from multi-national to truly global operations with integrated information to gain global synergies while remaining locally responsive.
 "Becoming more centralized and decentralized at the same time."
 Global shared services promote efficiency and global flexibility.
 It requires a different approach to policy: "fewer mandates from headquarters, but more guidelines." [@Westerman2011]

-**Process digitization:** Companies historically have used automation to make processes more efficient and scalable.
-Automation can enable companies to refocus their people on more strategic tasks.
-ERP for example centralize the HR function, allowing economies of scale through self-service while freeing HR people.
-It also creates streams of data that can be useful in later data mining efforts.
-New technologies are extending this trend of gaining benefits beyond efficiency: automated plants reduce labor requirements, improve product quality and enhance environmental, health, and safety performance.
-Going digital can also help reducing the product development lifecycle [@Westerman2011].

-**Worker enablement:** Collaboration and networking tools allow employees to talk with anyone in the company, setting the stage for further changes related to globalization.
-Digital transformation replaces limited one-way vertical communication with broad communication channels that are both vertical and horizontal.[@Westerman2011]

-Scale with Digital Business Strategy Will Increasingly Take Place under Conditions of Information Abundance: develop the organizational capabilities to harness the huge quantities of heterogeneous data, which includes the explosive chatter on social networks, crowdsourcing of ideas from the edges of networks, and the proliferation of billions of continuous machine-to-machine sensors [@Bharadwaj2013].
+**Culture issues:** On another level, previously autonomous country managers require coaching to grow comfortable working in an environment of centralized shared services and standardized processes [@Westerman2011].

+#### Other